-5.3.2.
-Contrasting correlation patterns for [CH4] and δ^{13} CH4 versus HCN
+4.2 Contrasting correlation patterns for [CH4] and $\delta^{13}$ CH4 versus HCN

-In all [CH4] and δ^{13} CH4 records, ENSO cycles explain about one third of the variability in detrended records and less than one quarter in others.
-This is true even for the Southern tropics, where ENSO has strong climatic impacts and where the majority of low-latitude wetland emissions and of biomass burning emissions originate (Kirschke et al., 2013).
-Correlations found for ASC and SMO, which represent this latitude band in our study, exceed those for the Southern mid-latitudes or the global record only by a limited margin and only for detrended records.
-Further, inconsistent lag times, lags of more than three years, and higher correlation coefficients for the exclusion of major ENSO events point to spurious correlations.
+In all [CH4] and $\delta^{13}$ CH4 records, ENSO cycles explain at most about one-third of the variability in detrended records and less than one-quarter in others.
+This is true even for the southern tropics, where ENSO has strong climatic impacts and where the majority of low-latitude wetland emissions and of biomass burning emissions originate (Kirschke et al., 2013).
+Correlations found for ASC and SMO, which represent this latitude band in our study, exceed those for the southern mid-latitudes or the global record only by a limited margin and only for detrended records.
+Further, inconsistent lag times, lags of more than 3 years, and higher correlation coefficients for the exclusion of major ENSO events point to spurious correlations.

 In contrast, we find a prominent influence of ENSO on the biomass burning proxy HCN.
-ENSO impacts on HCN have been reported before, e.g., by Pumphrey et al. $\frac{1}{2}$ (2018), who observe suppression of HCN levels during La Niña events and enhancement during El Niños, particularly in equatorial Asia.
+ENSO impacts on HCN have been reported before, e.g., by Pumphrey et al. (2018), who observe suppression of HCN levels during La Niña events and enhancement during El Niños, particularly in equatorial Asia.
 That study found a rather confined geographical impact of El Niño events with strongly enhanced HCN emissions around Malaysia, Indonesia, and Papua New Guinea, as well as generally rapid transport eastward and to the stratosphere.
-We speculate that the fast, upward transport (although not observed for all El Niño events) explains why stratosphere growth rates are the most sensitive data set to ENSO.
+We speculate that the fast, upward transport (although not observed for all El Niño events) explains why stratospheric growth rates are the most sensitive data set to ENSO.
 For the total column, the HCN burden is concentrated in lower tropospheric levels and may be subjected to more mixing of different air parcels.
-According to the results of Pumphrey et al. (2018), data from LAU in the Southern mid-latitudes are outside the region of the strongest HCN signal.
-This is also evident in the zonal mean HCN climatologies of (Sheese et al., (2017)).
-Yet, ENSO accounts for up to 51% of the variability in our biomass burning proxy record.
-That One explanation for the lower combined wetland-pyrogenic δ^{13} CH4 signal is lower suggests that either the low sensitivity of wetland CH4 production to ENSO events.
-This is low, or that consistent with r^2 -values of 0.12-0.26 between modelled wetland methane emissions (using different climate data sets as drivers) and MEI as reported by Zhang et al. (2018).
-Alternatively, other processes in the CH4-cycle obscure the ENSO impacts.
+According to the results of Pumphrey et al. (2018), data from LAU in the southern mid-latitudes are outside the region of the strongest HCN signal.
+This is also evident in the zonal mean HCN climatologies of Sheese et al. (2017).
+However, ENSO accounts for up to 51 % of the variability in our biomass burning proxy record.
+One explanation for the lower combined wetland-pyrogenic $\delta^{13}$ CH4 signal is low sensitivity of wetland CH4 production to ENSO events.
+This is consistent with $r^2$ values of 0.12-0.26 between modelled wetland methane emissions (using different climate data sets as drivers) and MEI as reported by Zhang et al. (2018).
+Alternatively, other processes in the CH4 cycle obscure the ENSO impacts.

-5.3.3.
-Impact of ENSO on methane emission rates
+4.3 Impact of ENSO on methane emission rates